ydb-platform/ydb/ydb/docs/en/core/development/load-actors-storage.md

 ### Read only {#readonly}

 Before the start of the main load cycle the `1 GB` data block of blobs with sizes between `1 MB` and `5 MB` is allocated.
 To avoid overloading the system with write requests the number of simultaneously processed requests is limited by the value of `5`.
-After completing the initial data aloocation the main cycle is launched, which consists of read requests sent with increasing rate: from `10` to `50` requests per second, the rate will increase gradually for `300` seconds.
+After completing the initial data allocation the main cycle is launched.
+It consists of read requests sent with increasing rate: from `10` to `50` requests per second, the rate will increase gradually for `300` seconds.

 ```proto
 StorageLoad: {